 The U.S. Department of Health and Human Services pays for the program and provides funds to all states, including South Carolina.
+Find application information below.
 If you need help with paying your utility or air conditioning bills, then call your local community action agency.
 Those non-profit centers process applications and distribute funding to the needy and low income.

 A onetime payment can be made directly to your utility company on your behalf from the Low Income Energy Assistance Program.
 While any working poor, struggling or lower income family can apply, households with an elderly or senior person age 60 and above, someone who is disabled, or families with a child will receive funding before anyone else.
 Households applying for aid must have at least one U.S. citizen or in some cases can have a non-citizen who meets the eligibility criteria.
 Applicants also need to meet a variety of income tests.
 LIHEAP is available in South Carolina until funds are exhausted.

 Applicants need to have recent copies of your electric bills, proof of current gross income or a payroll stub, and a copy of the shut-off notice from your energy company if that is why you are applying.
 Once the minimum income eligibility criteria is met by the applicant, priority for any grants is given to vulnerable households, which is often those with the lowest incomes that pay a large percentage of household income for home energy bills.

 The program has a subsidy payment that can be made, as well as a crisis service component.
 When funds are available, the program can help with summer cooling costs and air conditioning bills.